 Getting to know ourselves and our triggers allows us to set ourselves up for success.
 Although, with the help of https://www.rehabilitationcentre.co.uk/drug, I no longer use drugs and alcohol as a solution, when my buttons are pushed (think difficult conversation with Mum, or being under pressure at work) I can easily act out with sugar, which gives me a serotonin hit that instantly changes my mood, but leaves me feeling heavy, irritable, tired and restless.

-People seek help at rehab clinics for various reasons, primarily because these facilities offer specialized support and resources for individuals struggling with addiction.
+People seek help at rehab clinics for various reasons, primarily because these rehab clinic locations offer specialized support and resources for individuals struggling with addiction.
 Rehab clinics provide a structured and controlled environment where individuals can safely detoxify from substances and receive professional medical and psychological care.
 The staff at rehab clinics are trained to address the physical, emotional, and psychological aspects of addiction, providing personalized treatment plans tailored to each individual’s needs just like those provided at the best addiction rehab in Nottingham.
-Additionally, rehab clinics offer a supportive community of peers who understand the challenges of addiction and provide mutual encouragement and accountability.
+Additionally, rehab clinics offer benzo addiction help and a supportive community of peers who understand the challenges of addiction and provide mutual encouragement and accountability.
 These clinics also offer educational programs, therapy sessions, and relapse prevention strategies to equip individuals with the necessary tools to achieve and maintain long-term sobriety.
 By seeking help at www.inpatientrehabilitation.co.uk clinics, individuals can break free from the destructive cycle of addiction and embark on a journey of recovery and healing.

 Knowing my triggers and being aware of when they’re activated gives me time and space to avoid a mindless reaction and choose how to respond.